 All popular streaming services enable geoblocks due to copyright issues, but a good VPN can get past these easily.
 Atlas VPN bypassed nearly everything, including BBC iPlayer, Hulu and Disney Plus.
-The only one that managed to keep us out was HBO Max, which wouldn’t load no matter what we tried.
+The only one that managed to keep us out was Max, which wouldn’t load no matter what we tried.

 |Amazon Prime Video|